PrestaShop/open-source/content/project-organization/quality-council/rules/software-developer-in-test.md

 - The contributor follows the project's Code Of Conduct
 - The contributor has contributed to the Software Developer in Test scope
-- The contributor has reviewed mulitples PRs in the Software Developer in Test scope
+- The contributor has reviewed multiples PRs in the Software Developer in Test scope
 - The contributor want to participate the involvement of the quality of the project

 #### Process